aisingapore/TagUI/src/media/RPA Workshop.md

 TagUI is a CLI tool for automating user interactions.
 This branch of automation is commercially known as RPA (robotic process automation), and primarily aims to reproduce user interactions with computer applications - for example mouse clicks and keyboard entries.

 For more information on TagUI, visit its [repository page](https://github.com/kelaberetiv/TagUI).
-TagUI is now maintained by [AI Singapore](https://www.aisingapore.org), a government-funded initiative to build local artificial intelligence capabilities.
+TagUI is now maintained by [AI Singapore (aisingapore.org)](https://www.aisingapore.org), a government-funded initiative to build local artificial intelligence capabilities.
 The intention is to add AI capabilities to TagUI while keeping it open-source and free to use.

 # [Setup](https://github.com/kelaberetiv/TagUI#set-up)
 *In this section, we'll download and install TagUI on your computer.
 For Windows, unzip the tagui folder to c:\ and for macOS, unzip the tagui folder to your desktop.
 For Linux, unzip the tagui folder to a convenient folder on your laptop.*